SignPath/website/documentation/users.md

 * **Administrators** have control over your SignPath organization, including the management of certificates and definition of policies.
 * **Regular users** are allowed to submit and/or signing requests according to the signing policies (see [Signing code](/documentation/signing-code)).
+* **Project configurators** are granted edit permissions for artifact configurations and webhooks on a project level.

 ### Permissions